 Porthleven is home to some of the most famed waves in the country, with huge Atlantic swells rolling in to create some impressive surfing conditions.
 The waves here are definitely not for beginners, but the harbour provides a perfect spectator point where you can watch the pros do their thing whilst tucking into a nice warm pasty!
 Praa Sands, further west along the coast, offers a more beginner-friendly option.

 At the Poldark Tin Mine and Gardens, you’ll find a fascinating open air museum in a beautiful rural setting.
 Learn all about Cornwall’s mining and social heritage as well as how Cornish mining permeated overseas industries and cultures, all set in the wonderful UNESCO World Heritage Site.

 There’s often a festival or event happening here and if you can time your visit to coincide, you’re in for a treat.
 We often have live music at the Harbour Inn.
 Lifeboat Day and the Porthleven Food Festival are particularly popular annual events, with the food festival more than 10,000 people heading to the food festival each year.

-Porthleven is host to one of the most remarkable places in Cornwall; Loe Pool.
-This freshwater lake, separated from the sea by a sandbar, is the perfect location to while away the hours wandering and exploring the scenery, and not to mention it is simply paradise for birdwatchers!
+Loe Pool is one of the most remarkable places in Cornwall and lucky for us, just a short walk, drive or cycle away.
+This freshwater lake, separated from the sea by a sandbar, is the perfect location to while away the hours wandering and exploring the scenery.
+There’s an interesting outdoor gym along the six-mile circular walk if you’re feeling particularly energetic.
+And it is simply paradise for birdwatchers!